-Medicare plans in Idaho provide health insurance for people age 65 and older, and for some people under the age of 65 who meet certain qualifications.
-There are many parts to Medicare, including:
+Medicare plans in Idaho provide health insurance for people age 65 and older and for some people under age 65 who meet certain medical qualifications.

 Original Medicare is provided through the federal government.
 Medicare Advantage, prescription drug plans, and Medigap insurance are all offered through private insurance carriers.

 Read on to learn more about your Medicare options in Idaho.

 The Centers for Medicare & Medicaid Services (CMS) reported the following information on Medicare trends in Idaho for the 2022 plan year:

 - A total of 358,996 residents of Idaho are enrolled in Medicare.